Become a Licensed K-12 Language Teacher with This Multilingual Education Master's Degree

 Program & Enrollment Manager

 A Flexible Teacher Licensure Program

->

-> Most students will be able to work full-time for a majority of the program.
-However, you will need the ability to spend daytime hours in K-12 classrooms for courses on which you complete your practicum and student teaching.
+Most students will be able to work full-time for a majority of the program.
+However, later in the program you will need the ability to spend daytime hours in K-12 classrooms for your practicum and student teaching.

->

-> The time it takes you to complete the program will depend on when you start taking coursework.
+The time it takes you to complete the program will depend on when you start taking coursework.
 Typically...

 - Students who start the program Spring or Summer term will earn their teaching license in approximately 16 months, and finish the master's degree 4-8 months later.

 - Students who start in the Fall term will earn their teaching license in 21 months, and take one more course for the master's within the next two terms.